ihsan-sa/Lorentz-Solver-V2/README.md

 # User instructions

 1. Run `make`
 2. Update the `config.txt` file.
 Specific instructions will be covered later in this document.
+There is a simple config file provided for first simulations.
 3. Run `./simulate.py` to run the numerical simulation and animate using Manim.
 4. The resulting video can be found in the `media/videos/scene/480p15`